Suraiyaaurthi07/KMC/README.md

 **Cluster 2:** Includes observations with characteristics that are distinct from Clusters 0 and 1.
 The data points in this group share similar feature patterns, forming a separate and identifiable segment.

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-Python 3
+- Python 3
-Google Colab — runtime environment
+- Google Colab — runtime environment
-Pillow (PIL) — image loading and display
+- `Pillow (PIL)` — image loading and display
-NumPy — pixel array manipulation
+- `NumPy` — pixel array manipulation
-Matplotlib — plotting (2D and 3D)
+- `Matplotlib` — plotting (2D and 3D)
+- `scikit-learn` — `KMeans`, `StandardScaler`
-scikit-learn — KMeans, StandardScaler joblib — saving and loading trained models pandas — tabular display of cluster assignments
+- `joblib` — saving and loading trained models
+- `pandas` — tabular display of cluster assignments

-🎓 Key Concepts
+## 🎓 Key Concepts

-K-Means Clustering: An unsupervised algorithm that partitions data into K groups by minimizing intra-cluster variance.
+- **K-Means Clustering:** An unsupervised algorithm that partitions data into K groups by minimizing intra-cluster variance.
-WCSS (Inertia): Sum of squared distances from each point to its cluster centroid — lower is better.
+- **WCSS (Inertia):** Sum of squared distances from each point to its cluster centroid — lower is better.
-Elbow Method: A heuristic to choose K by finding where WCSS reduction flattens out.
+- **Elbow Method:** A heuristic to choose K by finding where WCSS reduction flattens out.
-Color Quantization: Replacing millions of pixel colors with a fixed palette of K colors.
+- **Color Quantization:** Replacing millions of pixel colors with a fixed palette of K colors.